 Frequently Asked Questions (FAQs) about the Penn State Beaver Honors Program:

-Are honors classes "extra" classes beyond my regular course load?
+Are Honors classes "extra" classes beyond my regular course load?

 No. The Honors course work is an integral part of your semester schedule.
 Credits for Honors courses are counted towards your graduation requirements.
-They can be General Education courses (GA, GN, GH, GS) or elective, or they can satisfy requirements in your major, if appropriate.
+They can be General Education courses (GA, GN, GH, GS) or electives, or they can satisfy requirements in your major, if appropriate.
 Think of it as simply turning one of your regular courses into an Honors course.

 How many Honors courses are required?

 Students usually take one Honors course every semester.
 A typical class is 3 or 4 credits.
 Independent Study courses can be designed for 1, 2, or 3 credits.

 University College guidelines allow that students who complete at least 9 credits of Honors course work or 4 Honors courses at the lower division level will be eligible for a Campus Honors Certificate.
 Students who complete at least 9 credits of Honors courses or 4 courses at the upper division level beyond those credits earned for the Campus Certificate will be eligible for a College Honors Certificate.

 There are three ways to earn Honors credit: in an Honors course, an Honors option, and/or an Honors Independent Study course.